cloudputation/mechanical-drill/README.md

 ## Description

 Mechanical Drill is a tool to enable a hardware aware Nomad cluster by discovering hardware equipment connected to a machine.
-This equipment information is given to a nomad node as metadata which can then be used for precise scheduling constraints.
+This equipment information is given to a nomad node leveraging its metadata which can be used for a more dynamic scheduling control using placement constraints.